peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

  imposing a total ordering on all possible values (ignoring their signs).

 * `static EDecimal Copy(EDecimal ed)`<br>
- Creates a copy of the given arbitrary-precision number object.
+ Creates a copy of the specified arbitrary-precision number object.

 * `static EDecimal CopyAbs(EDecimal ed)`<br>
- Returns an arbitrary-precision number object with the same value as the given number object but with a nonnegative sign (that is, the given number object's absolute value).
+ Returns an arbitrary-precision number object with the same value as the specified number object but with a nonnegative sign (that is, the specified number object's absolute value).

 * `static EDecimal CopyNegate(EDecimal ed)`<br>
- Returns an arbitrary-precision number object with the sign reversed from the given number object.
+ Returns an arbitrary-precision number object with the sign reversed from the specified number object.

 * `static EDecimal CopySign(EDecimal ed,
  EDecimal other)`<br>